zidoro/pomatez/README.md

 ## :computer: Installation

+Available for Windows, macOS, and Linux.

 Download the latest version from the [Releases Page](https://github.com/roldanjr/productivity-timer/releases/latest)

-or from the :point_right: [Official Website](https://roldanjr.github.io/productivity-timer/) .
+or from the :point_right: [Download Page](https://roldanjr.github.io/productivity-timer/) .

-Available for Windows, macOS, and Linux.

 > For linux users.
 You can directly install it from SnapStore.